Traf-O-Data: History

-State and local governments frequently perform traffic surveys with a pneumatic road tube traffic counter.
-Rubber hoses are stretched across a road and wheels of passing vehicles create air pulses that are recorded by a roadside counter.
-In the 1970s the counts were mechanically recorded on a roll of paper tape.
-The time and number of axles were punched as a 16-bit pattern into the paper tape.
-(The common Teletype paper tape uses only 7 bits.)
-Cities would hire private companies to translate the data into reports that traffic engineers could use to adjust traffic lights or improve roads.
+In the 1970s, traffic counts were mechanically recorded on a roll of paper tape.
+The time and number of axles were punched as a 16 bit pattern into the paper.

 Bill Gates and Paul Allen were high school students at Lakeside School in Seattle.
-The Lakeside Programmers Group got free computer time on various computers in exchange for writing computer programs.
+The Lakeside Programmers Group got free time on various computers in exchange for writing computer programs.
 Gates and Allen thought they could process the traffic data cheaper and faster than the local companies by building a computer that could process all the traffic tapes using the Intel 8008 processor.
 The goal was to sell such machines to states and local governments as a time and cost-saving tool.

-Since Gates and Allen did not know how to build a computer capable of processing data on paper tapes, they recruited Paul Gilbert to help in building a prototype that can manually read the hole-patterns in the paper tape and transcribe the data onto computer cards.
+Since Gates and Allen did not know how to build a computer capable of processing data on paper tapes, they recruited Paul Gilbert to help build a prototype that can manually read the hole-patterns in the paper tape and transcribe the data onto computer cards.
 Gilbert became the third partner.
-Gates then used a computer at the University of Washington to produce the traffic flow charts.
-(Paul Allen's father was a librarian at UW.)
+Gates then used a computer at the University of Washington to produce the traffic flow chart.
 This was the beginning of Traf-O-Data.